Cosmian/mse-cli/README.md

 $ mse home -h
 ```

-Note: if you declare the env variable `MSE_BACKTRACE` to the value `full`, a python stacktrace will be printed in case of errors.
+Note: if you set the env variable `MSE_BACKTRACE=full`, a Python stacktrace will be printed in case of errors.

 You can find below the use flow step by step.